Sugar cravings are a familiar challenge for many, often signaling underlying nutritional deficiencies that need attention.

 You can boost your serotonin levels by doing activities like meditation or exercise.

-Or you can go on a walk, cook yourself a pleasurable meal, or visit with a close friend.
+You can also go on a walk, cook yourself a pleasurable meal, or visit with a close friend.

-Other ways to practice self care include journaling, reading a book or listening to music.
+Other self-care practices include journaling, reading a book, or listening to music.

 If you have low serotonin levels, it may be time to seek professional help from your doctor or counselor!